 In January 2014, VCU’s University Undergraduate Curriculum Committee approved new degree requirements for the Bachelor of Arts (B.A.) in African American Studies.
 The new degree requirements will be effective for the Fall 2014 Bulletin.

 If you declared African American Studies as a major before fall 2014, then you will have the option to remain under your old bulletin (pre-Fall 2014) or to switch to the new bulletin.
 Otherwise the Fall 2014 Bulletin will be used for all new registrants to the major.
-Read more about the new and old major or review a side-by-side comparison chart.

 The New African American Studies Curriculum and Major